ChesnoiuCatalin/Home-Lab-VM/README.md

 # Wath I learn in the process

+Installed, configured and maintained Oracle VM VirtualBox in ethical hacking operations.
+And conducted penetration testing and vulnerability assessments using virtual machines.

+I became familiar with different operating systems like Windows, Linux (Debian-based and Arch-based), and Android.

 Knowledgeable about OSINT best practices and protocols, such as the use of privacy settings, data protection, and online forensics.
 I use tools like : Maltego, Shodan, Google Dorks, TheHarvester, OpenVAS

 Ability to analyze and interpret network traffic using packet sniffers, such as Wireshark.